* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Can you reheat onigiri in the oven?

 You can reheat onigiri in the oven, but I wouldn’t recommend it.
-The key to good onigiri is soft, sticky, and moist rice.
-The oven will dry the rice out, so you’ll end up with chewy, dry rice that wants to fall apart (even if you add moisture before heating it).
+The key to good onigiri is soft, sticky, and moist rice and the oven is too drying.

-Remove any nori and wrap the onigiri securely in plastic wrap.
-Optionally, fold a dishcloth over your plastic-wrapped onigiri to keep them cool and safe without exposing them directly to too much cold air.
-Onigiri can last for up to 3 days in the fridge.
+To store onigiri, remove any nori and wrap the onigiri securely in plastic wrap.
+Then place them in the fridge for up to 3 days.
+Optionally, fold a dishcloth over your plastic-wrapped onigiri to reduce the harshness of the cold air in the fridge.

 Related: How To Store Mochi